-Rowland Emett was a cartoonist for Punch magazine, artist, inventor and builder of mechanical 'Things'.
+Rowland Emett was a cartoonist for Punch magazine, artist, inventor and builder of whimsical, mechanical 'Things'.
 Some of his more famous work to younger generations are the car and inventions that appeared in the film Chitty Chitty Bang Bang.
-But to older generations his 'Emettland', 'Much Baking Halt', and 'Home of the Future' and many other weird and wonderful mechanical devices stick in the memory.
+But to older generations his 'Emettland', 'Much Baking Halt', 'Featherstone Kite' and many other weird and wonderful mechanical devices stick in the memory.

 But for how long?